-1. Provide a safe space for your dog
+1. Provide a safe space for your Dog

 2. Desensitize your pet to Fireworks

-Playing videos/recordings of Fireworks at home in short spurts can help your pet to become more comfortable with the “real thing”.
-Using a video like this one here (YouTube Fireworks Video) is a great place to start.
-Don’t overdo it, however.
-If after a couple of these sessions your dog’s reaction has not eased you may want to switch gears and focus on playing music or watching TV during the outdoor festivities.
-Shutting the curtains can help muffle the sound as well as hide the visual component.
+Playing videos or recordings of Fireworks at home in short spurts can help your dog become more comfortable with the “real thing.”
+Using a YouTube Fireworks Video is a great place to start.
+Be sure not to overdo it, as these can also make your dog more sensitive to loud noises if over-exposed.
+If, after a couple of these sessions, your dog’s reaction has not eased, you may want to switch gears.
+Try playing music or watching TV recordings of outdoor festivities that mimic the sounds of celebrations and fireworks as practice for the real thing.

-4. Be home with your dog during Firework times
+4. Be home with your Dog during Firework times

-This option is not for everyone, but if possible stay home with your pet during prime Fireworks hours.
+This option is not for everyone, but if possible, stay home with your pet during prime fireworks hours.
 Your presence will provide the best possible comfort to your four-legged baby.
 Being home allows you to problem solve, distract, and pivot as needed.
-When you are home you can adjust the TV volume and put on or take off their Thundershirt, as needed.
+When you are home, you can adjust the TV volume and put on or take off their Thundershirt, as needed.
 The Thundershirt is another great tool to keep dogs calm during stressful times by creating comfort and calm.

-If you cannot be home, you may want to purchase a Dogness Smart Camera with treat dispenser.
+If you cannot be home, you may want to purchase a Dogness Smart Camera with a treat dispenser.
 This will allow you to keep a close eye on your pet and provide a delicious distraction for them until they are safe in your arms again.

-5. Talk with your vet
+5. Talk with your Vet